Medically reviewed by:

 Cocaine is one of the more addictive street drugs available today.
 Though it is only considered a Schedule II substance, it is hardly ever used medically, and those who abuse it almost always gain it from dangerous sources.
 However, many people who misuse cocaine do not care because, after becoming addicted, all that matters is obtaining more of the drug.

-Tolerance and dependence set in quickly because of the constant binge-crash cycle that most users follow.
+Tolerance, dependence, and addiction set in quickly because of the constant binge-crash cycle that most users follow.
 Because the withdrawal effects are largely psychological in nature, an individual will often sleep them off before using more of the drug.
 Unfortunately, they will need more each time in order to experience the same effects.

-In addition, the level of cravings caused by the drug is unlike those caused by any other substance, according to the National Library of Medicine.
+In addition, the level of cravings caused by the drug is unlike those caused by any other substance.
 A person who suddenly stops taking the drug or cannot obtain more will experience cravings so intense that they will often do anything to make them stop.

-- Do I abuse the drug consistently and try to prolong my high as much as I can?
+- Does one abuse the drug often and in doing so try to keep the high for as long as possible?

-If you answered yes to any of these questions, you should absolutely seek treatment.
-Remember, substance abuse alters the brain in such a way that quitting is difficult––and often dangerous––without professional help.
+If one answered yes to any of these questions, treatment is absolutely necessary.
+Remember, substance addiction alters the brain in such a way that quitting is difficult––and often dangerous––without professional help.
 This is why seeking treatment is so important for long-term cocaine abusers.